Signs of Emotional Manipulation : 5 Ways to Stop Emotional Manipulation

 Also Read: How To Deal With A Child Emotional Behavior?

 Emotional manipulators usually bring into play mind games to control the other person.
 A healthy emotional relationship is built on trust, understanding, and respect.
-If any of these is missing or is manipulated, a relationship can turn toxic.
+If any of these is missing or emotions are manipulated, a relationship can turn toxic.

 The signs of emotional manipulation can be subtle but there: